nmogil/visionairy-app/implementation/07-testing-deployment-instructions.md

 ## Congratulations! 🎉

-Your Visionairy app is now fully deployed and operational.
+Your prompty app is now fully deployed and operational.
 Remember to:
 1. Monitor user feedback
 2. Track performance metrics
 3. Iterate based on usage patterns